jeclarke/getdata-010-project/README.md

     * 68 values in each row - activity & subject plus 66 mean values

-CodeBook.md contains more information about the output data and how it is generated.
+CodeBook.md contains more information about the output data.